isaaceindhoven/velocita-proxy/README.md

 [![](https://images.microbadger.com/badges/version/isaaceindhoven/velocita-proxy.svg)](https://hub.docker.com/r/isaaceindhoven/velocita-proxy)

-Velocita is a caching reverse proxy for Composer repositories such as Packagist and distribution locations like GitHub.
+Velocita is a caching reverse proxy for Composer repositories and package distribution locations, such as Packagist or GitHub.

 * Speeds up downloads for package metadata and dist files
 * Serves cached files if the source location is unreachable or experiencing problems